-- All mitigation measures and management of identified impacts recommended by the Specialists as part of this report and EMPr must be adhered to and implemented during the construction and operational phases of the project; - Alien vegetation eradication and monitoring plans need to be instituted to address and control existing alien vegetation on the property - A land use application to be lodged an approved by Matzikama Municipality prior to commencement of any mining and/or construction activities on the site - Obtain other permits and authorisations as may be required, including, but not limited to, water use license, air emission license, Conservation of Agricultural Resources Act, 1983 (ACT NO 43 OF 1983) (CARA) application for clearing or removal of topsoil and land-use zoning; - Conditions stipulated in all other permits or authorisations must be implemented; - In terms of NEMBA, alien eradication and monitoring plans need to be compiled to address existing alien vegetation on the property and to control invasive species on the whole mining right area;
+- All mitigation measures and management of identified impacts recommended by the Specialists as part of this report and EMPr must be adhered to and implemented during the construction and operational phases of the project; - Alien vegetation eradication and monitoring plans need to be instituted to address and control existing alien vegetation on the property - A land use application to be lodged an approved by Matzikama Municipality prior to commencement of any mining and/or construction activities on the site

-- A dust monitoring system is to be established and managed by the Applicant to determine the dust fallout generated on site by activities; - Identify other dust suppression mechanisms since the project area has been declared as a water crisis region; - Search and rescue must be conducted by experienced botanical specialists or horticulturists.
+- Obtain other permits and authorisations as may be required, including, but not limited to, water use license, air emission license, Conservation of Agricultural Resources Act, 1983 (ACT NO 43 OF 1983) (CARA) application for clearing or removal of topsoil and land-use zoning; - Conditions stipulated in all other permits or authorisations must be implemented; - In terms of NEMBA, alien eradication and monitoring plans need to be compiled to address existing alien vegetation on the property and to control invasive species on the whole mining right area; - A dust monitoring system is to be established and managed by the Applicant to determine the dust fallout generated on site by activities; - Identify other dust suppression mechanisms since the project area has been declared as a water crisis region; - Search and rescue must be conducted by experienced botanical specialists or horticulturists.
 Plants can be kept for rehabilitation if they are likely to survive, otherwise they must be planted in nearby areas of similar habitat which are preferably protected or at least not likely to be disturbed by mining or ploughing.
-Suitable receiving areas should be identified by the botanical specialist before clearing commences; - The Wiedou River ecological corridor is considered a macro corridor that should be protected to help mitigate the impacts of climate change and a minimum of a 300m buffer on the north side of the river should be protected from further development; - Every effort should still be made to rehabilitate the mining area however and a rehabilitation specialist should be contracted to provide advice on the best rehabilitation methods for the site; - Maintain lines of communication with the neighbours of properties close to the mine; - Undertake continual closure and rehabilitation concurrently with active mining; - Revise closure cost assessment on annual basis as required by NEMA; - Conditions stipulated in the final EMPr and closure plan must be adhered to; - The design and operation on the proposed dolomitic lime: kilns must comply with the Minimum Emission Standards identified in section 21 of the NEM:AQA, listed under Category 4 (Subcategory 4.1) and Category 5 (Subcategory 5.6) of GN No. 893 of 22 November 2013.
-The manner in which the measurement of minimum emissions standards must be carried out as required by section 21(3)(a)(ii) of the NEM:AQA. must be in accordance with the sampling and analysis methods listed in "Annexure A" of the GN No. 893 of 22 November 2013; - In terms of monitoring, it is recommended that an independent Environmental Control Officer (ECO) audit the activity against the EMPr annually for the first three to five years of operation and once every two years thereafter until the existing Mining Right expires.
-Should the EMPr be audited by the applicant then an independent EAP must be appointed to review the report as per Regulation 13 (2) of the NEMA EIA Regulations 2014; and - All mitigation measures provided in this report must be implemented.
-Should the mitigation measures be deemed impractical, ineffective or cost prohibitive, Cape Lime may apply to the DMR to alter such mitigation measures accordingly.
-The competent authority must approve any change in mitigation measures.
+Suitable receiving areas should be identified by the botanical specialist before clearing commences; - The Wiedou River ecological corridor is considered a macro corridor that should be protected to help mitigate the impacts of climate change and a minimum of a 300m buffer on the north side of the river should be protected from further development; - Every effort should still be made to rehabilitate the mining area however and a rehabilitation specialist should be contracted to provide advice on the best rehabilitation methods for the site: - Maintain lines of communication with the neighbours of properties close to the mine; - Undertake continual closure and rehabilitation concurrently with active mining; - Revise closure cost assessment on annual basis as required by NEMA; - Dust fallout monitoring to be conducted before construction commences and results to made available to the authorities; - Conditions stipulated in the final EMPr and closure plan must be adhered to; - Any significant event resulting in the spill or leak of hydrocarbons (e.g. petrol, diesel or oil) or any other hazardous solvents into the ground and/or watercourses must be reported within the prescribed timeframes to all relevant authorities, including the Directorate: Pollution and Chemicals Management of this Department.
+This is a requirement in terms of section 30 of the NEMA, 1998 that pertains to the control of incidents which include the reporting, and the immediate containment, clean-up and remediation of the affected area.
+All necessary documentation must be completed and submitted to the relevant authorities within the prescribed timeframes.
+Please incorporate this requirement in the EMPr. - Any significant event resulting in the spill or leak of hydrocarbons (e.g. petrol, diesel or oil) or any other hazardous solvents into the ground and/or watercourses must be reported within the prescribed timeframes to all relevant authorities, including the Directorate: Pollution and Chemicals Management of this Department.
+This is a requirement in terms of section 30 of the NEMA, 1998 that pertains to the control of incidents which include the reporting, and the immediate containment, clean-up and remediation of the affected area.